 Lower Trinity Beach

-We left, we headed towards the beach of Bassa Trinità, really a swimming pool!
-Here we couldn’t resist and after finding a corner sheltered by a big granite rock, we literally camped out to finally spend an hour in the sun.
+We set off again and headed for the beach of Lower Trinity, truly a swimming pool!
+Here we could not resist and after finding a corner sheltered by a large granite rock, we literally camped out to finally spend an hour in the sun.

 We had to stop our beach towels with big stones to keep them from flying away, but I assure you it was really worth it.